vttale/serve-stale/README.md

    The most obvious of these is the "maximum stale timer".
 If this variable is too large, it could cause excessive cache memory utilization.
-This could be mitigated by prioritizing removal of these record over non-expired records during cache exhaustion.
+This could be mitigated by prioritizing removal of stale records over non-expired records during cache exhaustion.
    Implmentations may wish to consider whether to track the popularity of names in client requests versus simply tracking age, and whether to provide a feature for manually flushing only stale records.
 If